trans-travel/trans-travel/us/mo.md

  * Trans medical care is legal for adults.
 There was a short-lived administrative ban order that was withdrawn on May 16, 2023.
- * If Missouri SB49 is signed by the governor (current it is not signed, as of May 11, 2023), it would ban most trans medical care for youth, including puberty blockers, hormones, and surgery, although some very limited exceptions are present for youth already undergoing care.
+ * Most trans medical care for youth is banned, including puberty blockers, hormones, and surgery, although some very limited exceptions are present for youth already undergoing care.

 ## Child Custody / Abuse

- * Trans medical care for children would be banned under the unsigned SB49, which is not currently in effect (as of May 16, 2023).
-   This will apply to doctors providing the care and not to parents.
+ * Trans medical care for children is banned.
+This will applies to doctors providing the care and not to parents.
  * It is unknown if transition might be used by the state to justify custody removal.
  * There is no sanctuary law preventing cooperation with other